-There is a private access road, rights of way and maintenance liability should be confirmed.
+Access to the property is via a shared driveway.
+All details regarding rights of access and any maintenance liability should be confirmed.

 It is assumed that there are no statutory, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.